osiloke/admin-on-dostow/README.md

 *Have in mind that you have to build your library before publishing.
 The files under the `lib` folder are the ones that should be distributed.*

-## Getting started

-1. Setting up the name of your library
-  * Open `webpack.config.js` file and change the value of `libraryName` variable.
-  * Open `package.json` file and change the value of `main` property so it matches the name of your library.
-2. Build your library
-  * Run `npm install` to get the project's dependencies
-  * Run `npm run build` to produce minified version of your library.
-3. Development mode
-  * Having all the dependencies installed run `npm run dev`.
-This command will generate an non-minified version of your library and will run a watcher so you get the compilation on file change.
-4. Running the tests
-  * Run `npm run test`

 ## Scripts

 * `npm run build` - produces production version of your library under the `lib` folder